 For a game such as Grand Theft Auto, I would recommend that you use an Intel i5 3470, i.e. 4-core with 4 threads.
 The Intel i5, 2.8 GHz, 4-core with 4 threads, is the most suitable for Fortnite Battle Royale.
 If you are a fan of Call of Duty: Black Ops 4, you are likely to get better performance with a CPU that has a quad-core processor at minimum.
 For this game, the AMD Ryzen R5 1600 (6-core with 12 threads) or an Intel i5 2500k (4 core and 4 threads) are the most suitable for an excellent performance.

 Factors to consider when sourcing for a processor

 Now that you know a little about processors, here are a few factors that you might need to consider before settling on any device.

 - The clocking speed is more important than the core number of your processor.
-Generally, it is the clocking speed that determines timely performance when it comes to gaming, more cores only help with time consuming workloads
+Generally, it is the clocking speed that determines timely performance when it comes to gaming, more cores only help with time-consuming workloads

-- Ensure your budget caters for a full system.
+- Ensure your budget caters to a full system.
 A strong CPU paired with weak storage and or RAM, will not quite give you the desired effect.
 Therefore consider having enough money to invest in the whole system for better performance as well as enhancing your gaming experience.

 - AMD and or Intel are your best gambles.
-With these two devices, it is highly unlikely that you make a wrong choice.
+With these two devices, it is highly unlikely that you make the wrong choice.
 Ensure that you go for the current generation components such as the Intel 9th generation.